|Path Labs||CTools||Lab Instructors||ImageScope||Histology Normals||Histology Site||M1 Histopathology|

 Luxol - The Luxol fast blue stain, short for Luxol fast blue, cresyl violet and eosin, is really good for staining myelin.
 Myelin stains blue.
 Nissl substance and nuclei stain purple, and nearly all else, including the axis cylinders, cytoplasm of the cells, glial fibers, collagen, and red cells, stain pink.
 (RBCs and collagen may unavoidably stain blue.)

-H&E - Our workhorse stain.
-Myelin stains dark pink, nuclei and Nissl substance blue-purple, and everything else pink.
+Hematoxylin and eosin (H&E) - Our workhorse stain.
+Myelin stains dark pink (eosinophilic), nuclei and Nissl substance blue-purple, and everything else pink.
 RBCs are reddish orange.

 Trichrome - This stain colors myelin orange, nuclei and Nissl substance purple-black, axis cylinders, glial fibers, and other cytoplasm brown-orange.
 Collagen is stained green and red cells turn orange.